-Following these rules should give you a pretty good starting point for creating a good vision statement.
+Following these rules should give you a solid starting point for creating a vision statement.
 To help refine things further, we'll now look at some examples of vision statements that did not follow these rules.
 We've also created a free PDF eBook that you can download: 100 of the World's Greatest Vision Statements.

-Here are some examples of real-life vision statements that in our opinion, could do with a little tweaking.
+Here are some real-life vision statement examples that in our opinion, could do with a little tweaking.
 For each one, we'll try to justify our thinking...

-Our company vision is to make every brand more inspiring and the world more intelligent.
+Our company vision is to make every brand more inspiring and the world more intelligent by 2023.

 Well, this one gets a tick on the 'ambitious' test if nothing else.
 But.....is it realistic that 'every brand' will use the services of this company?
 How about 'making the world more intelligent.'
 Let's try to quantify what that might actually look like.
 Or let's not.
 Because it's impossible.
 Not to be too harsh though - there are strong elements here; 'making brands more inspiring' makes a lot of sense and has some depth.